Vision for Collective Worship

 At All Saints CE it is our aim to ensure Collective Worship is enjoyable for children and staff to participate in.
 Collective Worship is an integral part of our school day that gives a springboard for 'Letting your light shine'.

-Collective Worship takes place daily, at 2.40pm and is led by a team of people in our school including children, Mr Mawdsley (Headteacher) Mr Coleman (Deputy Headteacher), Mr Horton (Assistant Headteacher), Mrs Hiscocks, Rev Gill from our local parish church,
+Whole school Collective Worship takes place daily at 1.05pm - 1.20pm and is led by a team of people in our school including children from our Reflective Team, Mr Mawdsley (Headteacher), Mr Horton (Assistant Headteacher), Mr Ferwarda, Mrs Reading, Mrs Fletcher, Mrs Hiscocks, and from our local Parish Church Rev Gill,and Rhianne (Pioneer Curate).

-Tuesday - Mr Coleman and Mr Horton share a book based on our School Value.
+Tuesday - Story on Zoom, Mr Coleman, and other members of staff share books based on our School Value.

-Thursday - We look at what the Bible says about our School Value and how God can help us change, so our lights shine brightly.
+Thursday - We look at what the Bible says about our School Value and how God can help us change, so our lights shine even brighter.

-Friday - Mr Mawdsley leads our Shining Light Collective Worship when we celebrate together all the good things that have been happening during the week.
+Friday - Mr Mawdsley leads our Shining Light Collective Worship when we celebrate all the fantastic things that have been happening during the week.

-After Collective Worship we learn more about the Bible and other religious texts by sharing stories together in classes.
+After Collective Worship on Thursdays we learn more about the Bible and other religious texts by sharing stories together in classes.
 We learn other faith stories by reading a different religious text half termly.

 We start our school day by saying our school prayer together and end our Collective Worship by saying the Lord's prayer.
-We are invited to make these prayers our own by saying 'Amen', if we choose.
+We are invited to make these prayers our own by joining in and saying 'Amen', if we choose.

-Collective Worship begins with a gathering response - "May your light shine and peace be with you" and we are invited to respond with "And also with you".
+Collective Worship begins with a Collective Welcome - "May your light shine and peace be with you" and we are invited to respond with "And also with you".

-Our time together ends with a sending response - "Through love and self-control go out and "let your light shine".
+Our time together ends with a sending response - "Through love, forgiveness and mutual respect go out and "let your light shine".

-Our Collective Worship Team will lead prayers, often using a candle to help us reflect on personal prayers, current world events or opportunities to say thanks for enjoyable activities and good things happening.
+Our All Saints Shine Squad Team prepare our Collective Worship Table, lead prayers, often using candles to help us reflect on personal prayers, current world events or opportunities to say thanks for enjoyable activities and good things happening.

-1) To let our lights shine – with the help of our Collective Worship we need to deepen our knowledge of our Christian values which will help us become more kind, generous, wise, courageous, forgiving and self-controlled people.
+1) To let our lights shine – with the help of our Collective Worship we need to deepen our knowledge of our School Values which will help us become more kind, generous, wise, courageous, forgiving and self-controlled people.
 We will do this by exploring values in Collective Worship and learning Bible stories in our classes.

 2) Christian Values- we need to know what our School Christian Values look like in everyday life so that they are central to our heart of our head, hand heart curriculum approach.
-Eye catching displays help children to understand and use correct vocabulary, raising standards and behaviour across the year groups.
+Eye catching displays help children to understand and use correct vocabulary, which raises standards and behaviour across the year groups resulting in caring, open minded children.

-3) Team work – Collective Worship is the gathering together of the school community on a daily basis to think about, respond to, reflect on and consider issues that are important to them as individuals and as a community.
-The Collective Worship Team will work together to achieve this and write their own prayers, collate feedback about Collective Worship, meet with Rev Gill and help to set up the Collective Worship space.
+3) Team work – Collective Worship is the gathering together of the school community on a daily basis to think about, respond to, reflect on and consider issues that are important as individuals and as a community.
+The Shine Squad Team will work together to achieve this and write their own prayers, collate feedback about Collective Worship, meet with Rhi and Steffen and help to set up our Collective Worship space.

 Mrs R Hiscocks